 Medicare Part B (Medical Insurance)

 Generally known as medical insurance, Part B covers other medical care.
-Physician care — whether you received it as an inpatient at a hospital, as an outpatient at a hospital or other health-care facility, or at a doctor’s office — is covered under Part B. Laboratory tests, physical therapy or rehabilitation services, and ambulance service are also covered.
-Medicare Part B also covers 100% of the cost of many preventative services and an annual wellness visit.
+Physician care—whether you received it as an inpatient at a hospital, as an outpatient at a hospital or other healthcare facility, or at a doctor’s office—is covered under Part B. Laboratory tests, physical therapy or rehabilitation services, and ambulance service are also covered.
+Medicare Part B also covers 100 percent of the cost of many preventative services and an annual wellness visit.

 Medicare Part C (Medicare Advantage)

 A Medicare Advantage plan is a private healthcare plan that contracts with Medicare to provide Part A and Part B benefits.
 A Medicare Advantage plan covers all of the services that Original Medicare covers except hospice care.
 Some plans offer extra coverage for expenses not covered by Original Medicare, such as vision, hearing, dental, and other health expenses.
 Most also offer prescription drug (Part D) coverage.
 Several types of Medicare Advantage plans may be available, including health maintenance organization (HMO) plans, preferred provider organization (PPO) plans, private fee-for-service (PFFS) plans, and special needs plans (SNPs).
 You can choose to enroll in either Original Medicare or a Medicare Advantage plan.
 If you enroll in a Medicare Advantage plan, you’ll generally pay a monthly premium for it in addition to your Part B premium.